 Data Type Length

 Integer 4

 Long Integer 8

-Big Integer Varies . multiple of 4
+Big Integer Varies, multiple of 4

 Enumeration 4

 Boolean 1-4

 Text String Varies

 Octet String Varies

 Date-Time 8

 Interval 4

-Structure Varies
+Structure Varies, multiple of 4

-If the Item Type is a Big Integer, Text String or Octet String, then the Item Length must be the number of bytes in the string.
-Strings must not be null-terminated.
-If the Item Type is a structure, then the Item Length is the total length of all of the sub-items contained in the structure.
+If the Item Type is a Big Integer, Text String or Octet String, then the Item Length must be the number of unpadded bytes in the string.
+Strings must not be null-terminated, but must be padded such that the transmitted length of the Item Value is a multiple of 4 bytes (see 9.1.1.4).
+If the Item Type is a structure, then the Item Length is the total length of all of the sub-items contained in the structure, including any padding.
 If the Item Type is a Big Integer, then the Item Length must be the number bytes in the string after padding with leading bytes to make the length a multiple of 4 bytes.